cogentcore/core/README.md

 }
 ```

 There is also a common practice of using different DescriptorSets for each level in the swapchain, for maintaining high FPS rates by rendering the next frame while the current one is still cooking along itself.
-However, this is not really the mode supported by vGPU, and furthermore, if this is desired, you can do it using different Vars for each frame.
+However, this is not the default mode supported by vGPU -- if this is desired, you can do it using different Vars for each frame.

-Because everything is all packed into one big buffer in Memory, we *exclusively* use the Dynamic mode for Uniform and Storage binding, where the offset into the buffer is specified at the time of the binding call, not in advance in the descriptor set itself.
+Because everything is all packed into big buffers organized by different broad categories, in `Memory`, we *exclusively* use the Dynamic mode for Uniform and Storage binding, where the offset into the buffer is specified at the time of the binding call, not in advance in the descriptor set itself.
 This has only very minor performance implications and makes everything much more flexible and simple: just bind whatever variables you want and that data will be used.

+The examples and provided `vPhong` package retain the Y-is-up coordinate system from OpenGL, which is more "natural" for the physical world, where the Y axis is the height dimension, and up is up, after all.
+Some of the defaults reflect this choice, but it is easy to use the native Vulkan Y-is-down coordinate system too.

 # GPU Accelerated Compute Engine